blanho/freycv/README.md

-# FreyCV - a AltaCV fork for Software Engineers
+# FreyCV - an AltaCV fork for Software Engineers

 ![](resume.jpg)